viktar-c/indigo/_posts/2018-02-13-memory-usage-optimization-for-distributed-cache-cluster.markdown

 you can allow 10K objects to be cached.
 <br/>

-Or you can limit your cache size by consumed memory:
+Or you can limit your cache size by consumed memory, e.g. here we have 100MB uppper limit for distributed cache with the **Least Recently Used** expiration policy:

 ```xml
 <distributed-scheme>